-The of an EQUATE statement variable. allows one variable to Ъe defined 8.5 the equivalent : FORM AT:
+The EQUATE statement allows one variable to be defined as the equivalent of another variable.

-EQU{ATE} variable TO equate-variable{,variable TO equate-variable..}
+EQU[ATE] variable TO equate-variable[,variable TO equate-variable..]

 The variable must be a simple variable.
 The equate-variable may be a literal number, string, character or array element.
 The equate-variable may also be a CHAR function, however, the CHAR function is the only allowed function in an EQUATE statement.
 The EQUATE statement must appear before the first reference to the equate-variable.